BlokasLabs/patchbox-os-docs/docs/FirstRunOptions.md

 The first run of the Patchbox OS is super easy.
 Not only because it has the initial [setup wizard](SetupWizard.md) which helps you to set things up, but also it has SSH and VNC enabled by default, so [the remote control of the Raspberry Pi](RemoteControl.md) can be initiated with only one command.
 Choose the option which suits you best, follow the steps listed below and get it done!

-**You may give the image a try even if you don't have <a href="https://blokas.io/pisound/" target="_blank">the Pisound</a> yet - the configuration tool allows for an easy configuration of the audio device.
+**You may give the image a try even if you don't have a <a href="https://blokas.io/pisound/" target="_blank">Pisound</a> yet - the configuration tool allows for an easy configuration of the audio device.
 You may use built-in, USB or other audio cards.**

 ## Option 01: using a monitor and a keyboard